|English Curriculum Plan 2019 – 2021|

 Key Stage Three:

 At Key Stage Three, we study modern authors alongside authors from the literary heritage and explore writing from different periods and genres.
 From Year 7, we gradually prepare our pupils for the skills they will require for the GCSE course and we view their time at Westwood as a five-year journey.

 At Key Stage Four, all pupils prepare for examination in both English Language and English Literature.
 Whilst there are some texts prescribed for study, we hone our skills through reading, analysing and creating texts that provoke questioning and reflection.

 Key Stage Five:

-At Key Stage Five we offer an A Level in English Literature.
-Again, whilst some texts are set by the Examination Board pupils are encouraged to select their own texts to work on in the coursework units.
+At Key Stage Five, we offer an A Level in English Literature.
+Again, some texts are set by the Examination Board however, pupils are also encouraged to select their own texts to work on in the coursework units.